jamesthe500/TPT_demo/README.md

 For my final group project at Prime Digital Academy, I was on a team that made this app for Twin Cities PBS.
-Took the role of front-end designer and also tackled some client-side logic.<br>
+I took the role of front-end designer and also tackled some client-side logic.<br>

 The project, which was completed over 3 weeks, allows employees to schedule meeting rooms on-the-fly, rather than make the trek back to their desks to properly sign up with Microsoft Outlook.
 It was meant as a proof-of-concept for TPT, so it was demonstrated with Google Calendar.
 For actual implementation, their team is altering the code to work with Outlook.